Please fill out and return the following forms before your first appointment at our office!

 Your First Visit

-Drs.
-Ford and Derringer and our staff treat our patients like family and strive to get to know everyone individually from their very first appointment.
+Dr. Ford and his staff treat their patients like family and strive to get to know everyone individually from their very first appointment.
 We want you to feel relaxed and at ease to ask questions when you’re in our office.
 Here’s what you can expect at your consultation.

 Please ask us about our financing options, including our in-house preventive care plan.
 We also recommend the CareCredit and Lending Club financing programs as financing options for your treatment.